Euphredes/Euphredes/README.txt

 Ludwig tells me only poets are meant to speak.
 He tells me language itself is playing games on knowledge.
-Let me
-Yankee Doodle Dandy.
+You're next in my Yankee Doodle Dandy, Mr. Cole.
 The pen scripts swordplay.
 What irishmanhood leads the dance?

            Perhaps